 by Stanley McChrystal, Jeff Eggers, Jason Mangone, and Harry Begg

-Editor’s Note: This is an excerpt of my favorite portion of the new book Leaders: Myth and Reality by General (Retired) Stanley McChyrstal, Jeff Eggers, and Jason Mangone.
+This is an excerpt from Leaders: Myth and Reality by General (Retired) Stanley McChyrstal, Jeff Eggers, and Jason Mangone.
 The short read below, provided courtesy of the authors, highlights and contrasts two infamous leaders that history remembers as Al Qaeda in Iraq’s Abu Mussab al Zarqawi and the French Revolution’s Robespierre.
 If you want to know what The Havok Journal’s writers think about the book as a whole, check out Mike Kelvington’s review, located here.